jundalisay/sp/content/en/research/sarkar/rarh/chapter-04.md

 The caste divisions came through the Aryans from the north-west.

-The caste discrimination system came only 1,300 years ago, after Shankaracharya preached his Puranic Dharma.
+**The caste discrimination system came only 1,300 years ago, after Shankaracharya preached his Puranic Dharma.**

-Intimidated by the followers of Puranic Dharma, the Buddhists of that age were unable to worship Buddha directly
+Intimidated by the followers of Puranic Dharma, the Buddhists of that age were unable to worship Buddha directly.

 They worshippied of Dharmat́hákur instead [the converted form of Buddha in the name of Shiva].